akizeng/Predictive-Modeling/STA-380-Exercises.md

     ##         shopping         politics
     ##         1.378161         1.240230

+From this kind of clustering, we found that chatter, current events, travel, photo sharing, and politics appear to stand out in all of these first 3 clusters, but the difference is the number of posts.
+We can use this difference to classify the users.
+But as there are so many categories in the dataset, we start to consider first extract principal components before clustering.

 ### Try 2: Clustering the users using principal components of the labeled categories

 #### Determine number of components and calculate the scores of each components for all the users